Akuli/python-tutorial/loops.md

 ## Until loops

 Python doesn't have until loops.
-If you need an until loop, use `while not`:
+If we need an until loop, we can use `while not`:

 ```py